medical-software-quality/project-quality-plan/quality_plan.md

 * A requirement is either critical or it is not described.

-* A requirement is automatically critical if it has a direct impact to:
+* A requirement is critical if it has a direct impact to:
     * Product quality
     * Patient safety
     * Data integrity